The Ramen Girl: Plot

-Abby (Brittany Murphy) is an American girl who goes to Tokyo to be with her boyfriend, Ethan (Gabriel Mann).
+Abby is an American girl who goes to Tokyo to be with her boyfriend, Ethan.
 Ethan tells her that he has to go to Osaka on a business trip and may not be back for a while.
 Abby asks to go with him but Ethan refuses and breaks up with her.
-Abby goes to a ramen shop afterward, and the chef Maezumi (Toshiyuki Nishida) and his wife Reiko (Kimiko Yo) tell her that they are closed.
-Abby does not understand them as she does not speak Japanese.
-She starts to cry, so the chef conveys to her to sit down.
-He brings her a bowl of ramen, and she loves it.
+Abby goes to a ramen shop afterward, and the chef Maezumi and his wife Reiko, who do not speak English, tell her that they are closed.
+Abby does not understand Japanese and starts to cry, so the chef conveys to her to sit down.
+He brings her a bowl of ramen, and she loves the meal.
 A small distance away, she hallucinates that the lucky cat, known as the Maneki Neko, or Beckoning Cat, gestures to her to come over.
 When she tries to pay for her meal, the chef and his wife refuse.

 The next day she comes back and sits down at the counter.
 He gives her another bowl of ramen and she eats.
 As she eats, she breaks into uncontrollable giggles, as does another patron.
 The following day she returns, but is told they are out of ramen.
 Seeing the wife's swollen ankles, she insists on helping instead.
 After the night is through, she is passed out asleep in the back.
 They shoo her out, but as she is walking away she realizes she wants to cook ramen.
 Rushing back into the store, she begs him to teach her how to cook ramen.
-He argues, but finally gives in and tells her to come the next day at 5.
+He argues, but finally gives in and tells her to come the next day at 5 am.
 She shows up late, in high heels and a dress, and is put to work scrubbing the toilet and cleaning pots and pans.
 In the following weeks Maezumi only gives her cleaning work in the hopes that she quits, but she comes back.
-After she is given work as a waitress, she wins the hearts of all who come in, including two older women who are regular customers, and a 30-ish male laborer regular who develops a crush on her.
+After she is given work as a waitress, she wins the hearts of all who come in, including two older women who are regular customers, and a male laborer regular in his 30s who develops a crush on her.

 On a rare night off, she heads to a night club with a British man named Charlie and an American woman named Gretchen whom she met earlier.
 The three meet Toshi Iwamoto (Sohee Park) and his friends.
 Abby and Toshi fall in love.

-Abby learns during the Christmas week of someone named Shintaro.
-She sees Maezumi crying over a collection of letters and photos from Paris.
-His wife then tells Abby that Maezumi and Shintaro, their son, have not spoken in 5 years since Shintaro left for France.
+Abby sees Maezumi crying over a collection of letters and photos from Paris.
+When she asks him about it, he becomes angry and storms off.
+His wife tells Abby that the photos are of their son, Shintaro, and that Maezumi and Shintaro have not spoken in 5 years since he left for France.